20LitersAdmin/filterbuildscheduler/README.md

 - System has a system test for events/:id/setups/new
   - as admin / scheduler
   - as setup_crew
+- System has a test for SetupMailer.notify
+- System has a test for SetupMailer.remind
+  - including a timing test (2 days in the future)

 - volunteer report: include event setups with a standard hour setting (e.g 1.5 hours)